-Checks that the local node running the installer can communicate with remote nodes If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases.

-- Makes sure that the systems are running with the supported operating system - Makes sure the installer started from the global zone - Checks whether SFHA is installed
+- Checks that the local node running the installer can communicate with remote nodes - If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases.
+If ssh binaries cannot communicate with remote nodes, the installer tries remsh binaries.
+And if both ssh and rsh binaries fail, the installer prompts to help the user to setup ssh or rsh binaries. - Makes sure that the systems are running with the supported operating system - Makes sure the installer started from the global zone - Verifies that SFHA is installed

-- Exits if Storage Foundation 6.0 is not installed - 3 Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.
+- Exits if Storage Foundation 6.0.1 is not installed - 3 Review the installer output about the I/O fencing configuration and confirm whether you want to configure fencing in enabled mode.

+'''

 Do you want to configure I/O Fencing in enabled mode? [y,n,q,?] (y)

+'''